SQL Tran Docs

 Emulation strategy

-• CREATE EXTERNAL TABLE, CREATE EXTERNAL TABLE AS SELECT, CREATE EXTERNAL DATA SOURCE, and CREATE EXTERNAL FILE FORMAT statements are passed through unchanged.
+• CREATE EXTERNAL DATA SOURCE and CREATE EXTERNAL FILE FORMAT statements are passed through without structural transformation but trigger diagnostic comments for manual review.

 Code example